NextronSystems/asgard-manual/usage/appendix.rst

 **Important**

-In order to avoid security warnings* on some browsers, the CA signing process needs to ensure to copy all Subject Alternative Name (SAN) from the CSR to the signed Certificate.
+In order to avoid security warnings [1]_ on some browsers, the CA signing process needs to ensure to copy all Subject Alternative Name (SAN) from the CSR to the signed Certificate.

-One way of including all extensions from the CSR to the new certificate, is via the ``openssl.cnf`` file, by setting the copy_extensions attribute to copy.
+One way of including all extensions from the CSR to the new certificate, is via the ``openssl.cnf`` file, by setting the ``copy_extensions`` attribute to copy.

 Example:

 .. code-block:: none
+   :linenos:
+   :emphasize-lines: 4

     [ CA_default ]